Farre-lab/syntenyPlotteR/README.md

 ![alt text](https://github.com/marta-fb/syntenyPlotteR/blob/master/vignettes/images/example.lengths.input.png?raw=true)

-## Reformatting DESCHRAMBLER .map data
+## Reformatting alignment data

-The syntenyPlotteR package includes a function to reformat .map synteny data from DESCHRAMBLER - this does not curate files only reformats it
+The syntenyPlotteR package includes a function to reformat alignmenty synteny data such as from DESCHRAMBLER or inferCARs - this does not curate files only reformats it

+The function outputs a text file to the given file path or working directory containing the reformatted alignment data

 ### Usage

 `library(syntenyPlotteR)`

-`reformat.deschrambler("file_data","filename",reference.species = "reference.sps",target.species = "target.sps")`
+`reformat.syntenyData("file_data","filename",reference.species = "reference.sps",target.species = "target.sps")`

-* file_data - .map output file from DESCHRAMBLER
+* file_data - alignment output file such as from DESCHRAMBLER/infeCARs
 * filename - output file name for reformatted data in a character string